 In May 2008 my family and I were in a serious car accident.
 My husband Dave and our two sons were banged up but otherwise fine; I could still walk and talk, but I had numerous cuts and contusions and my neck was fractured in two places.
 Recovery was arduous, and I’ll always have some extra aches and pains, but it could have been so much worse.
 Countless friends, family and professional associates rallied around me in unimaginable ways, and for this I will be forever grateful.

 I discovered meditation while recovering from my broken neck, and have continued practicing it ever since – at least 10 minutes every day.
 It’s so critical to my physical and mental stamina, I can always tell if I miss a day or two.
 I also love music of almost every genre.
-Maybe it’s in the blood, because our youngest, Devon, is majoring in percussion performance and composition at the Hartt School at the University of Hartford.
+Maybe it’s in the blood, because our youngest son, Devon, majored in percussion performance and composition at the Hartt School at the University of Hartford.
 I have all sorts of favorite musicians, but our favorite concerts are Devon’s.

 In May 2018, our eldest son Dominic completed his undergraduate degree in robotics engineering.
 (He finished his Master’s in the same field in May 2019).
 My parents were in their 80s, but they still joined us for the mostly outdoor ceremony.
 The weather was terrible, cold and rainy, so I was worried the day would be ruined.
 Thankfully, the school let my parents move to the sheltered area up front.
 This gave my father the chance to walk right up to Dominic while he waited in line for his diploma and shake his hand, and for my mom to give him a big hug.
 I don’t think I’ve ever seen my father or mother with bigger smiles on their faces than the day their oldest grandson got a college degree.
 My father immigrated from Italy after World War II and was the first in his family to go to college, so this moment was especially meaningful.